privly/privly-applications/PGP/README.md

 }
 ```

-In other words, localforage is a hash with two entries, `my_contacts` and
+In other words, local storage contains two key related entries, `my_contacts`
-`my_keypairs`.
-Both entires have values that are a hash where emails are keys
+and `my_keypairs`.
+Both entries have values that are a hash where emails are
-with a corresponding value of an array of public keys or keypairs,
+keys with a corresponding value of an array of public keys or keypairs,
 respectively.
 In the case of your keypairs, the key is naturally your own
 email.

+Additionally, the Privly PGP application stores the email address provided by
+the user, and the URL of a directory provider.
+The persona private key and the
+payload to be uploaded to a directory provider are temporarily stored as well.

 ### Getting Started with Development